santiagobarreda/FastTrack/README.md

 &nbsp;

 #### Output
-The above algorithm can be applied to a single file or to an entire folder at once.
+The plugin can analyze to a single file or to an entire folder of sounds at once.
 Fast Track generates (among other things):

 * CSV files containing the frequencies of F1-F4, predicted formant values (for error checking), formant bandwidths (F1-F4), f0, intensity, and harmonicity, each sampled every 2 ms (by default).